jshuadvd/hacks-n-notes/git/git-workflow.md

 - On its own, `git diff` compares the working directory to the staged version of the file.
 - `git diff --staged` compares the staged version to the most recent commited version.
 - `git diff HEAD` combines the changes in your working and staged versions of the file, and compares them to the version of the file designated as HEAD (most often, the most recent commit).
-- `git diff --color-words` displays a word-by-word comparision rather than a line-by-line comparison, helpful for small changes.
+- `git diff --color-words` displays a word-by-word comparison rather than a line-by-line comparison, helpful for small changes.

 ## Log